cltl/panli-models/README.md

 This will launch JupyterLab with the Kedro context preloaded, allowing you to access Kedro datasets, pipelines, and configuration directly within your notebooks.

-## Related Projects

-- [panli](https://github.com/cltl/panli) — The dataset used in this project.
-- [panli-crowdtruth](https://github.com/cltl/panli-crowdtruth) — An analysis of the PANLI dataset using the CrowdTruth framework.

 ## Citation